mvcortez/Bayesian-Inference/README.md

  pooled_nonhier_dist - nonhierarchical counterpart of mdip.py but with pooling of data

  pooled_nonhier_fixed - nonhierarchical counterpart of fixed.py but with pooling of data

+ rational - performs sampling for a model with distributed birth delays.
+The delay hyperpriors are set as uninformative rational priors.